Arkadijbojko/webpage/_projects/1_project.md

         {% include figure.liquid loading="eager" path="assets/img/wall-crossingpicture.png" title="Sketch of the proof." class="img-fluid rounded z-depth-1" %}
         </div>
     </div>
 <div class="caption">The proof is intricate as one first needs to construct self-dual obstruction theories for Mochizuki's enhanced master spaces represented on the left.
-The proof sketched in the diagram on the right requires many compatibilities between these obstruction theories which I check in my work.
+The proof sketched in the diagram on the right requires many compatibilities between these obstruction theories which in general are violated.
 </div>

 <div class="row">